The Neighborhoods We Know — And What That Knowledge Does for You

 Fat City A neighborhood that has changed considerably over the past decade and continues to evolve.
 The rental market is moving upward, the tenant profile is shifting, and the owners whose properties we manage here are positioned to benefit from what this area is becoming.

 We do not manage Section 8 or subsidized housing anywhere in our coverage area.
-We do not serve New Orleans East or Kenner.
-This is a deliberate quality standard — and it is part of why the properties we manage hold their value and attract the tenants they deserve.
+Furthermore, we do not serve New Orleans East or Kenner.
+This is a deliberate quality standard — and it is consequently part of why the properties we manage hold their value and attract the tenants they deserve.

 Own property in any of these neighborhoods?
 Call David directly at 504-232-1672 or use the contact form.
 We will give you a straight answer about your property and what it needs.